shielakri/ubuntu_on_asus_zenbook_pro_duo/issues_and_solutions.md

 Open the terminal and paste these commands.
 The first two lines configure that primary screen, while the last two configure the secondary screen.

 ```
-xinput map-to-output  "pointer:ELAN9008:00 04F3:29B6" eDP-1-1
+xinput map-to-output  "pointer:ELAN9008:00 04F3:29B6" eDP-1
-xinput map-to-output  "ELAN9008:00 04F3:29B6 Pen (0)" eDP-1-1
+xinput map-to-output  "ELAN9008:00 04F3:29B6 Pen (0)" eDP-1

-xinput map-to-output  "pointer:ELAN9009:00 04F3:29A1" DP-1-2
+xinput map-to-output  "pointer:ELAN9009:00 04F3:29A1" DP-2
-xinput map-to-output  "ELAN9009:00 04F3:29A1 Pen (0)" DP-1-2
+xinput map-to-output  "ELAN9009:00 04F3:29A1 Pen (0)" DP-2
 ```

+### Unable to control brightness on Screenpad and toggle it on and off
+It is not possible to control the Screenpad out of the box.

+#### Solution
+The solution is gotten from GitHub user *Plippo*.
+He has written a Windows Management Instrumentation (WMI) driver after reading the article [Writing a WMI driver - an introduction](https://lwn.net/Articles/391230/).
+If you check his comment [here](https://github.com/s-light/ASUS-ZenBook-Pro-Duo-UX581GV/issues/1) from May 25 2020, he describes the process he used to develop the driver.

+His end product is called the [asus-wmi-screenpad](https://github.com/Plippo/asus-wmi-screenpad) and instructions on how to install and use it is written in the README.md file.

+He has also written a simple script in his repository [screenpad-tools](https://github.com/Plippo/screenpad-tools) that allows for a more user friendly command line interface.
+By combining this script with keyboard shortcuts, you can easily change the brightness of the Screenpad and even toggle it on and off.

+I have used these shortcuts:
+* Brightness down: Win + F4
+* Brightness up: Win + F5
+* Toggle on/off: Launch7 (the same button used on Windows)

+> When placing the line `sudo chmod a+w '/sys/class/leds/asus::screenpad/brightness'` in your `/etc/rc.local` file, remember to make the file executable by running the command `sudo chmod +x /etc/rc.local` if it is not already executable.

+### Brightness controll on OLED screen
+Linux does not work out of the box for computers with OLED screens.
+The GUI elements are working though.

+#### Solution
+The solutions is to install the gnome extension [OLED Dimmer](https://extensions.gnome.org/extension/1222/oled-dimmer/).
+This extension will control both screens with the deafult key bindings.
+It also works with night light.
+The drawback is that the two screens cannot be controlled independently.
+However, with the Screenpad brightness solution it is possible to make the Screenpad darker than the main monitor but not vice versa.

+##### Temporary solution to controll independently
+A temporary fix is to use `xrandr` to manually change the brightness:

+```
+xrandr --output eDP-1 --brightness 0.25
+```
+Set the brightness value to whatever you desire for the monitor (eDP-1 or DP-2) of your choice.

 ## Unresolved issues

+### Touch (with fingers) not working after using stylus pen
+This happens after using the pen for a while.
+It also seems like this happens on the screen on which the pen is first used.

 ### Sound only the first few seconds.
 It worked earlier, so I don't know what happened.
+It has not happened since.

 ### Keyboard battery critically low
 According to [this question](https://askubuntu.com/questions/1190836/keyboard-battery-low-for-laptops-built-in-device), it seems like the keyboard is actually the touch screens.

-### Brightness control
-The default brightness keys do not work (only the GUI works).

-#### Temporary fix
-A temporary fix is to use `xrandr` to manually change the brightness:

-```
-xrandr --output eDP-1-1 --brightness 0.25
-```
-Set the brightness value to whatever you desire.
+This happens one time on each screen after using the pen for the first time that session.

 ### Setting default monitor display
 I would like to not always have to configure the displays.